Table of Contents

 DIY Denture Cushions

 In an emergency situation, you can rest easy knowing that there are other cheap solutions that exist to correct a loose-fitting set of false teeth.
 These are called denture cushions and you can find them at your local drugstore as well as online.

 The fitted cushions are for either uppers or lowers.
 Once you have the size you need, you apply them to the bottom of your dentures and wear them as normal.
-The cushions form around your gums underneath the false teeth creating a better vacuum fit.
+The denture cushions form around your gums underneath the false teeth creating a better vacuum fit.

-Costs and lasting times vary, but note these are only intended to be a temporary fix.
+Costs and lasting times vary but note that these are only intended to be a temporary fix.

 Ezo Denture Cushions